yt-dlp/yt-dlp/README.md

     --add-metadata                   Write metadata to the video file --no-add-metadata                Do not write metadata (default)
     --parse-metadata FIELD:FORMAT    Parse additional metadata like title/artist from other fields.
-Give field name to extract data from, and format of the field seperated by a ":".
-Either regular
+Give a template or field name to extract data from and the format to interpret it as, seperated by a ":".
+Either regular expression with named capture
-                                     expression with named capture groups or a similar syntax to the output template can also be used.
-The parsed parameters replace any existing values and can be use in output template.
+                                     groups or a similar syntax to the output template can be used for the FORMAT.
+                                     Similarly, the syntax for output template
+                                     can be used for FIELD to parse the data from multiple fields.
+The parsed parameters
+                                     replace any existing values and can be used in output templates.
 This option can be used multiple times.
-Example: --parse-metadata
+Example: --parse-
-                                     "title:%(artist)s - %(title)s" matches a
+                                     metadata "title:%(artist)s - %(title)s"
-                                     title like "Coldplay - Paradise".
-Example
+                                     matches a title like "Coldplay - Paradise".
+                                     Example: --parse-metadata "%(series)s
+                                     %(episode_number)s:%(title)s" sets the
+                                     title using series and episode number.
-                                     (regex): --parse-metadata
+                                     Example (regex): --parse-metadata
                                      "description:Artist - (?P<artist>.+?)"
     --xattrs                         Write metadata to the video file's xattrs (using dublin core and xdg standards)